frankiekim5/frankiekim5.github.io/index.md

 * Target - have disease or not (1=yes, 0=no)

 The goal is to predict the binary class ‘target’, which indicates whether or not a patient has cardiovascular disease.
 A value of 0 indicates a patient with cardiovascular disease while a value of 1 indicates a patient without cardiovascular disease.
 We will be utilizing three different supervised learning methods to compare the performances and accuracies.
-Those three methods are Neural Network, Support Vector Machine, and Decision Tree.
+Those three methods are Support Vector Machine, Decision Tree, Logistic Regression.

 ## Expected Results
 Based off of known factors that are significant to detecting cardiovascular disease, we predict that our algorithms will detect similar correlations with the given factors.
 Current risk factors that are commonly considered in diagnosing risk of heart disease are split into two categories: those that are considered controllable and uncontrollable.
 Uncontrollable risk factors for heart disease include: male sex, older age, and family history.
 Controllable risk factors include: high cholesterol, high blood pressure, diabetes, etc. If the tested models have predictive capabilities, it should be possible to see that these factors will correlate positively with heart disease diagnoses.